 89 credits required to graduate

-Although George Mason offers a number of structured specialization options, students are not required to specialize in their legal studies.
+Although Scalia Law offers a number of structured specialization options, students are not required to specialize in their legal studies.
 Many students enter law school without a clearly defined area of interest.
 Those students may pursue a general course of study, choosing electives as their interests develop.

-All George Mason law students, whether pursuing a specialty track or the General Law Program, are required to satisfactorily complete 89 credit hours for graduation.
-Forty credit hours are in general courses; the remaining credit hours are in elective courses.
-In addition, students must complete the School of Law’s upper-level writing requirement.
-(See Academic Regulation 3-3.3)
+All Scalia Law students, whether pursuing a specialty track or the General Law Program, are required to satisfactorily complete 89 credit hours for graduation.
+Forty credit hours are in the general law courses listed below; the remaining credit hours are in elective courses.
+Students must fulfill the following requirements through elective courses:

 | Course Name | Required Time | Semester Traditionally Offered |